wp-plugins/woocommerce-novalnet-gateway/readme.txt

 link: https://www.novalnet.de/
 Tags: novalnet payment gateway, woocommerce,e-commerce, wordpress, credit cards, novalnet, woocommerce free payment gateways, woocommerce payment gateway plugin, paypal, iDEAL extension, woocommerce sofort, payment gateway integration for wordpress, wordpress ecommerce, Direct Debit, invoice, prepayment, woocommerce extensions, wordpress payment gateway, woocommerce payment methods, woocommerce payment gateway integration, woocommerce credit card extension, multisite payment gateway, full-service provider, secure payment processing
 Requires at least: 3.3
-Tested up to: 3.6.1
+Tested up to: 3.7.1
-Stable tag: 1.1.0
+Stable tag: 1.1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds Novalnet Payment Gateway to Woocommerce e-commerce plugin.
+Novalnet Payment Gateway plugin provides all popular online payment methods for your Woocommerce webshop.

 == Description ==

-By using the WooCommerce payment plugin and the comprehensive service of Novalnet, the leading full service payment provider you can significantly increase your turnover and spend more time on your actual core business.
+By using the WooCommerce payment plugin and the comprehensive service of __Novalnet__, the leading __full service payment provider__ you can significantly increase your turnover and spend more time on your actual core business.
 Thus you receive an all-in-one solution: the shop plugin WooCommerce which is perfectly adjusted to WordPress and the top-quality range of services of the payment provider Novalnet.

 With this WooCommerce payment plugin by Novalnet, you’ll be able to offer the following payment types in your shop: